yasinrezaei/POP_judge_project/README.md

 -----How it works----------

-put main code and students code in mainpage
+1-put main code and students code in mainpage

-put inputs in a folder with name "input" in main page
+2-put inputs in a folder with name "input" in main page

+3-run main.c :)